dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

   2015/11/18 09:53:26 enter bigSlowOperation
   2015/11/18 09:53:36 exit bigSlowOperation (10.000589217s)
 ```
-Deferred functions run *after* return statements have updated the function’s result variables.
-Because an anonymous function can access its enclosing function’s variables, including named results, a deferred anonymous function can observe the function’s results.
+Deferred functions run *after* return statements have updated the function's result variables.
+Because an anonymous function can access its enclosing function's variables, including named results, a deferred anonymous function can observe the function's results.

 Consider the function `double`:
 ```go